LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Monitor mode (long press on SK2) suspends the scan and open the receiver to the central frequency.

 ![Spectrum scan](media/vfo-spectrum-scan.png)

+#### VFO Dual Watch

+In the VFO Quick Menu, select Dual Watch

+In this mode, the radio will scan the VFO A and VFO B frequencies.
+In this mode rather than displaying the Rx and Tx frequency of an individual VFO, the Rx frequency of VFO A and VFO B is displayed.
+While scanning in this mode, the FM/DMR mode area of the screen, flashes the [DW] To exit Dual Watch press any key.

+Note.
+VFO Dual Watch, functions in the same way as the Zone scan in Channel mode.
+Both VFO A and VFO B have equal priority.
+Once the scan has stopped on one VFO, because there is a signal, the scan does not sample the other VFO to determine if it also has a signal.
+VFO A and B do not need to both be FM or both be DMR.
+Either VFO A or B can be either FM, FM Narrow or DMR mode.

 <div style="page-break-after: always; break-after: page;"></div>